 To lead or manage is an important question.
-It is not an either or question; to get results, you need to understand the difference and develop skills in both.
+It is not an either or question; to get results, you need to do do both. they require different skills and mindset.

-Starting out, those interested in leadership positions, begin their careers as managers.
+Most begin their careers as managers.
 Management skills focus on making sure daily responsibilities are met, resources are utilized, and people are doing their jobs.
-As a manager, one organizes activities and people to achieve specified goals.
+As a manager, one organizes activities and people to achieve specific goals.
 Planning, organizing, resource management, facilitating, decision making are part of the management skills needed to achieve your goals.

-These are important skills but not enough to get results in today’s demanding world of rapid change and innovation.
-Distraction is the new normal, communication breaks down with digital intrusion, more teams are virtual, the workforce is multi-generational; and one must learn to leverage your presence as the manager.
-The alternative is what is happening more often results are flat or you end up burning out.
+Distraction is the new normal, communication breaks down with digital intrusion, more teams are virtual, the workforce is multi-generational; it is essential to leverage your presence as the manager.

 1. Leaders manage their energy; managers manage time.